jdevasquith/Test-jdev/README.md

 Hi

-Just playing hoefully something good will come out of this.
+Just playing hopefully something good will come out of this.